 #4.
-Hard Coded Units, Numbers and Dates
+Hard-Coded Units, Numbers and Dates

-Not all languages and countries use the same currency, time and date formats, units such as kilograms or pounds and so on.
+Not all languages and countries use the same currency, time and date formats, units such as kilograms or pounds, and so on.
 These may be subject to change in the translation process and hardcoded numbers should be avoided.

 #5.
 Understand What You’re Translating

 It seems obvious, but it’s not the same to translate a poster or a brochure and translating an application.
-When translating in a CAT tool, the translator cannot see the original file and how it looks like, but it’s easier understand the context of what is being translated if it’s for example marketing material in the form of a .docx file.
+When translating in a CAT tool, the translator cannot see the original file and how it looks, but it’s easier to understand the context of what is being translated if it’s for example marketing material in the form of a .docx file.
 It’s easy to use reference material in these cases and open the original file to help the translator understand the context better.

 But translating software requires more skill and understanding of what you’re translating.
 Here’s a simple example: